Industrial Rehab

 This industrial renovation makes a statement that is well-received by all.
 Neighbors compliment the building and employees are proud to come to work here every day.

 While this transformation installed a greater sense of company pride, it also reinforced trust and created a sense of unity.
 The project provided work for the employees during the Covid shutdown.
-The team handled the framing, stucco, cement and cedar siding, and decking throughout the warehouse renovation project.
+The team handled the framing, stucco, cement and cedar siding, and decking throughout the industrial renovation project.